Running Costs of Agas

 The costings shown above exclude hob use.
 The running costs per hour for when the hob is at full is as follows:

-Model Simmering plate Boiling plate Both plates
+Fuel / Model Simmering plate Boiling plate Both plates

-Electrickit Agas
+ElectricKit Agas

 Continual Use